Jammy2211/PyAutoLens/docs/general/configs.rst

         putting "Gaussian" in the "type" box, with "mean" and "sigma" used to set the default values.
 Any prior can be set in an analogous fashion (see the example configs). width_modifier
-        When the results of a phase are linked to a subsequent phase to set up the priors of its non-linear search, this entry describes how the Prior is passed.
+        When the results of a search are passed to a subsequent search to set up the priors of its non-linear search, this entry describes how the Prior is passed.
 For a full description of prior passing, checkout the examples in 'autolens_workspace/examples/complex/linking'.
     gaussian_limits
-        When the results of a phase are linked to a subsequent phase, they are passed using a GaussianPrior.
+        When the results of a search are passed to a subsequent search, they are passed using a GaussianPrior.
 The gaussian_limits set the physical lower and upper limits of this GaussianPrior, such that parameter samples can not go beyond these limits.